amper5and/secrets.js/README.md

 ## Changelog
 * 0.2.0 (grempe : Pending)
+	* [Enhancement] Extend the output of getConfig() to include the `radix` and `maxShares` properties.
 	* [Security] Zero-pad all secrets in multiples of 128 bits (instead of 0) by default.
 	* [Performance] Massive (100x) speed optimization to padLeft() private function (the second most frequently called block of code internally).
-	* [Testing] Added a full jasmine test suite.
+	* [Testing] Added a full jasmine test suite and Karma test runner.
+Karma runs will also generate code coverage HTML reports.
+Code coverage is currently >90%.
+	* [Testing] Expose all private functions as Underscore (_) prefixed functions to allow direct unit testing.
 	* [Security] Removed Math.random fallback random number generator.
 Should always fail safe, even if it means not working. `secrets.getConfig().unsafePRNG` will always result in undefined now as it is no longer ever set.
-	* refactored away need to know anything about `global` var.
+	* Refactored away need to know anything about `global` var.
 	* [Testing] jslint.com, jshint.com, and eslint CLI warnings for code and style now clean.
 	* Beautify code.
 * 0.1.8: bugfix release